suryapratapsinghsuryavanshi/solverjs/README.md

 A Co-prime number is a set of numbers or integers which have only 1 as their common factor i.e. their highest common factor (HCF) will be 1.

-    // The isCoPrime function are return the boolean value
+    // The isCoPrime function are return the true/false
     // acording the both number are co-prime or not. console.log(solverjs.isCoPrime(13, 34));
     // The output is : true